MediaComem/survey-pole-gare/README.md

 });
 map.addInteraction(selectSingleClick);
 ```
 This will enable the map's _select_ and _deselect_ interactions.
 Whith these interactions we can select/deselect features individually.
 To select all features in the same time we need to setup a custom button (`#map-select-all`).
-On click, this button will trigger some code that will make the job:
+On click, this button will trigger some code that will:
 1. Get all the features already selected
 2. Clear them all
 3. Put all features (`feats`) inside the selected features array